Interactify/dpo-cms/public/cms/_work/work.md

-  With a total of more than 55 million views across social media platforms, we are rapidly establishing a reputation as a go-to agency for high quality sound production for digital media.
+  With a total of more than 55 million views across social media platforms, we are rapidly establishing a reputation as a go-to studio for high quality sound production for digital media.

-  Our talented team of five unique composers and sound designers have been involved in projects for: LEGO, Tivoli, McDonalds, Louisiana Museum of Modern Art, SMK National Gallery of Denmark, Copenhagen Airport, University of Copenhagen, Ecco, DBU, Danish Broadcasting Corporation and many more.
+  Our talented team of unique composers and sound designers have been involved in projects for: LEGO, Tivoli, McDonalds, Louisiana Museum of Modern Art, SMK National Gallery of Denmark, Copenhagen Airport, University of Copenhagen, Ecco, DBU, Danish Broadcasting Corporation and many more.
 ---